Why is this so incredibly fast?

 - vector compression - e.g. PQ or SCANN.

 Which algorithm works best depends on your project.
 Performance can be measured in terms of latency, throughput (queries per second), build time, and accuracy (recall).
 These four components often have a tradeoff, so it depends on the use case which method works best.

-So, ANN is not some magic method that will always find the true k nearest neighbors in a dataset, it can find a pretty good approximation of the true k neighbors.
-But it can do this in a fraction of the time!
+So, while ANN is not some magic method that will always find the true k nearest neighbors in a dataset, it can find a pretty good approximation of the true k neighbors.
+And it can do this in a fraction of the time!

 HNSW in Weaviate

-Weaviate is a great example of a vector search engine that uses ANN algorithms to offer ultra-fast queries.
+Weaviate is a great example of a vector database that uses ANN algorithms to offer ultra-fast queries.
 The first ANN algorithm introduced to Weaviate is a custom implementation of Hierarchical Navigable Small World graphs (HNSW).

 [Figure 4 - Proximity graph-based ANN search]